sarahbanat/Segment-App/README.md

 ```
 depth-segmentation-app/
 │
-├── Depth-Anything-V2/         # Directory containing the Depth-Anything-V2 model and related files
+├── Depth-Anything-V2/         # Dir that has the Depth-Anything-V2 model adn related files
 │   ├── checkpoints/
 │   ├── assets/
 │   ├── metric_depth/